hannanb100/TestApps/Stocks/README.md

 An intelligent stock tracking system that monitors stock prices and sends SMS alerts with AI-powered analysis.
 Built with FastAPI, LangChain, and Twilio.

+## AWS Deployment
+Deployed to AWS Elastic Beanstalk with automatic cleanup of failed environments.

 ## 🚀 Features

 - **📱 SMS Interface**: Interact with the system using natural language SMS commands